null

 They grow up so fast!
 Prepare your seedlings for life outdoors.

-Psst: Haven't planted your seeds yet?
+Psst: haven't planted your seeds yet?
 Start here!

 Avoid Transplant Shock and Damage